Izahe/Portfolio/index.md

         <h2> Changelog </h2>
             <ul>
                 <li> Week of 9/6: Added email, changelog, todo and completed the HTML and CSS sections   </li>
-                 <li> Week of 9/15: I have created a small website using TypeScript and React, as well as Bootstrap for formatting. <a href = "https://izahe.github.io/pokedex/">The link can be found here</a>  The site fetches data from a public API source called PokeAPI, then ports the pokemon's sprite and name onto a card.</li>
+                 <li> Week of 9/15: I completed the TypeScript tutorial for CodeCademy.
+I have created a small website using TypeScript and React, as well as Bootstrap for formatting. <a href = "https://izahe.github.io/pokedex/">The link can be found here</a>.
+The site fetches data from a public API source called PokeAPI, then ports the pokemon's sprite and name onto a card.</li>
             </ul>
     </body>
 </html>